 Navigate to your project at Notehub.io.

-For the Notefiles field, select the "Select Notefiles" option and enter
+For the Notefiles field, select the Select Notefiles option and enter

 sensors.qo

-in the "Select Notefiles" field.For the Transform JSON field, select "JSONata Expression."
-Then, in the "JSONata Expression" field, enter the following transformation, which formats the incoming Note to conform to an structure that Azure IoT Central expects.
+For the Transform JSON field, select JSONata Expression.
+Then enter the following transformation in the textarea below, which formats the incoming Note to conform to a structure that Azure IoT Central expects.
 Note that the

 timestamp

-field is used to align the data ingested to IoT Central with the time it was captured on the Notecard, not when it was Routed.
-After adding this expression, click "Save".
+field is used to align the data ingested to IoT Central with the time it was captured on the Notecard, not when it was routed.
+After adding this expression, click Create new Route.{ "device": { "deviceId": device }, "measurements": { "temp": body.temp, "humidity": body.humidity }, "timestamp": $fromMillis(when * 1000) }

 Navigate to the Events page, and wait for a sensor event to show up from your Device.
-Once it does, you can click on the event, then the "Route Log" tab to make sure everything is properly configured.
+Once it does, click on the event, then the "Route Log" tab to make sure everything is properly configured.
 If the response object contains a status of

 200